• Skip to main content

 Method

-• Immobilization in a cast
+• Immobilization using:

-• Long arm cast or short arm cast
+• Long arm cast or

-• Often with thumb immobilization (thumb spica cast)
+• Often includes thumb spica immobilization

 Evidence